How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 Quick Demo Video

-Top View showing BH7NOR R1-ASL USB Radio Interface
+Top View of an ANF101 with a BH7NOR R1-ASL USB Radio Interface

 ANF101 (using 5"x10" Plain Aluminum Mounting-Plate)